Head into your first year prepared and confident by making sure that you have the essential items on this list of new teacher must haves.

 While not physical items, these are essential qualities for a new teacher.

 A positive attitude and patience go a long way in creating a successful and nurturing learning environment.

 Whether you’re brand new or relatively new to the teaching profession, work smarter by collecting a few of these recommended new teacher must haves.

-These classroom essentials will make your teaching life easier.
+These first year teacher must haves will make your teaching life easier.